Why do we have to pay for car parking?

 The University campus is said to be one of the most beautiful in Europe and its development is very carefully considered to ensure that it remains this way.
 It is also a designated Historic Garden and Designed Landscape, which aims to ensure that its landscape setting is protected.
 Further, all planning authorities are reluctant to allow the creation of additional parking and expect organisations to limit demand by offering alternative means of travel.

-While a new car park was recently constructed on the south side of the campus, this had to meet strict planning requirements which took account of the loss of existing car parking space, as a result of the construction of the new INTO Building.
+While a new car park was recently constructed on the south side of the campus, this had to meet strict planning requirements which took account of the loss of existing car parking space, as a result of the construction of the new INTO University of Stirling Building.

 What option do I have other than taking my car?